bright/new-www/content/our-areas/iot-development.md

 short_description: We specialise in the Internet of Things solutions.
 We build IoT software for restaurants, retail, eHealth and fintech industries.
 order: 9
-title: IoT development company – build products with us
+title: discover the impact of IoT solutions
 highlighted_word: IoT
 image_our_service_desktop: /images/iot_development_company_desktop_big.png
 image_our_service_mobile: /images/iot_ehealth_mobile.png